ThioJoe/Windows-Super-God-Mode/README.md

 ### Find_URLs_From_AppxPackage_Files.ps1

 This script fetches the URI protocols for each installed AppxPackage via their AppxManifest.xml file, then brute force searches for those URIs in all files in the app's install directory.
-It is a standalone version of the feature built into the main script.
+It is a standalone version of the feature built into the main script, but might not be up to date!

 Usage:
 - No arguments necessary:  `.\Find_URLs_From_AppxPackage_Files.ps1`